O'C(P) v DPP (2000): Holding of the Supreme Court

 The Supreme Court (Keane C.J., Denham, Murray, Hardiman, and Geoghegan JJ) ruled on July 6, 2000.

 Each person is entitled to be tried with reasonable expedition under Article 38.1 of the Constitution.
 When the prosecution does not postpone a trial, the Complainant's delay in filing a complaint may be excusable.
 In circumstances of child sexual abuse by a parent or step-parent, Keane J. stated that the courts cannot apply the presumption of innocence fully.
 However, Murray J said that the presumption of innocence must always be protected.
 Keane J explained his approach by noting that a court should not be forced to restrain a trial because a large period of time had passed even though the complaint was only delayed due to an adult who had dominion over the child when they were mistreated.

 There wouldn't be a justification to stop a trial if it was found out that the reason for the delay in submitting a complaint was the nature of the crime itself, and an accused person's own behaviour.

 The Court must determine if the Applicant's right to defend himself was so tampered with that an unfair trial was likely.
 Fair trials are guaranteed under the Constitution.
-Since P.O'C was P.K.'s teacher and the crime was reportedly committed at school, the dominon reference seen in other situations where the criminal is the child's parent or the crime took place at home do not apply.
+Since P.O'C was P.K.'s teacher and the crime was reportedly committed at school, the dominion reference seen in other situations where the criminal is the child's parent or the crime took place at home does not apply.
 Despite a valid relationship where the accused exerted power, dominion over the child is not easily drawn in this situation.